 Jordanelle Special Service District Water Reclamation Facility has a design flowrate of 1.0 million gallons per day (MGD).
 The facility serves the developments in the area of Jordanelle Reservoir north of Heber City in Wasatch County, UT.
-The facility's flow passes through; fine screens, and then through a series of anaerobic and aerobic tanks (which is a biological aid in the removal of phosphorous), then through a membrane bio-reactor (which includes the addition of alum for further phosphorous removal), then through an ultra violet (UV) disinfection system.
+The facility's flow passes through; fine screens, and then through a series of anaerobic and aerobic tanks (which is a biological aid in the removal of phosphorous), then through a membrane bioreactor (which includes the addition of alum for further phosphorous removal), then through an ultra violet (UV) disinfection system.
 The solids handling consist of an aerated solids handling basin and a belt press for dewatering.
-There has not been a discharge from the facility to this point but the UPDES permit will be renewed, including interim start-up limits, to expire on November 30, 2018.
+There has not been a discharge from the facility to this point but the UPDES permit was renewed, including interim start-up limits, to expire on March 31, 2024.